Mastering Modern .NET Architecture

 • Implementation Risks and Pitfalls

-• LAB: Migrating from Clean Architecture to Modular Monolith
+• LAB: From Microservices to Modular Monolith

 Monorepo vs Polyrepo